Menu

 Place of Origin

-East Africa / Horn of Africa
+Horn of Africa / East Africa

 Modern Distribution

-2. Somali and other Horn populations (East Africa)
+2. Somali populations (Horn of Africa)

 CHAPTER IV